List of Brokers with FSC (BVI) Regulation

-The British Virgin Islands Financial Services Commission or BVI FSC is an autonomous regulatory authority that helds responsible for the regulation, supervision, and inspection of all the British Virgin Islands financial services including forex brokerage firms.
+The BVI Financial Services Commission is the autonomous regulatory authority responsible for the regulation, supervision, and inspection of all British Virgin Islands financial services, including insurance, banking, business trust, corporate management, mutual fund business, company registration, limited partnership, and intellectual property.

 What does BVI regulated mean?